mtov/engsoftmoderna/en/chapter2.md

 ### Frequently Asked Questions

-Before we conclude this section, here are some answers to common questions about Scrum:
+Before we conclude this section, here are answers to common questions about Scrum:

 **What does Scrum mean?** Scrum is not an acronym but a term borrowed